Minnesota Correctional Facility – Stillwater: The Prison Mirror

 The Prison Mirror celebrated its 125th anniversary in August 2012.
-It was founded in 1887 with the warden's permission using funds from prisoners including the Younger Brothers, members of the James–Younger Gang, and is believed to be the oldest continuously published prison newspaper in the United States.
+It was founded in 1887 with the warden's permission using funds from prisoners including the Younger Brothers, members of the James–Younger Gang and is believed to be the oldest continuously published prison newspaper in the United States.
 It has been named the best prison newspaper in the United States several times, winning the Charles C. Clayton award in 1969 and 1987 from the University of Illinois – Carbondale, and a similar award from Amicus in 1985.
-Topically the newspaper has a tight focus on life in the prison, covering sports such as broom hockey, basketball and dodge-ball, educational pursuits and achievements of the prisoners, notable visitors and available support programs, and other matters.
+Topically the newspaper has a tight focus on life in the prison, covering sports such as broom hockey, basketball and dodgeball, educational pursuits and achievements of the prisoners, notable visitors and available support programs, and other matters.
 A regular column called "Ask the Warden" presents questions and requests to the warden.
 Comings and goings of staff members are often noted.
-Most issues feature poetry and art work produced by the prisoners.
+Most issues feature poetry and artwork produced by the prisoners.
 In-depth features included an interview with several 'lifers' including Harvey Carignan, an examination of Minnesota's prison commissary prices and the supplier MINNCOR, and a cover story about the aging population of America's prisons.

 Appearances in media

 The prison is mentioned in the 1939 James Cagney film Each Dawn I Die.
 It is also mentioned in the 1996 Coen Brothers black comedy thriller movie Fargo.

 The 1956 book Nineteen Years Not Guilty: The Leonard Hankins' Story in His Own Words, as Told to Earl Guy describes an innocent man's experiences inside Stillwater Prison.

+Stillwater is mentioned frequently in the "Prey" series of novels authored by John Sandford.